 Plays must be the original work of a single Thespian writer.
 Collaborative works or adaptations won’t be considered, nor will plays that include music, lyrics, or dialogue written by anyone other than the submitting writer.
-Plays can be about any subject but should have a running time of between ten and thirty minutes or less (approximately ten-thirty typed pages).
+Plays can be about any subject but should have a running time of up to 20 minutes (approximately twenty typed pages).
 Writers may submit more than one play for consideration.

 Teachers and students are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
 This unit plan coordinates with the Georgia Standards of Excellence in both the theatre standards and the newly introduced Dramatic Writing with ELA course.
 The unit is designed for new and emerging playwrights to build the skills that are essential for creating successful plays.
 It is comprised of writing exercises and smaller projects that culminate in the writing of a one act play suitable for admission to PlayWorks.

 One selected piece from submitted works will be presented as a staged reading at conference on Saturday morning.
 The playwright will be notified by the January LeadCon 1.
 The playwright and volunteer actors will collaborate with the guest artist to bring the text to life.
 Audience members will observe the readings and participate in a guided talk-back with the guest artist.
 The reading and talk-back process may be attended by any conference attendee.

 This selected piece will also be eligible for competition at the ITF level.